|Diploma of Higher Education in Theology, Ministry and Mission (Common Awards)

 In general, up to a maximum of 80 credits (1/3 the total 240) of accredited prior learning (APL) may be granted to students who have evidence of, or can demonstrate learning that fulfils the relevant learning outcomes of the Diploma programme (by completing a portfolio of work, for example).

-Students for whom English is a second language require an IELTS score of 6.5.
+Students for whom English is a second language require an IELTS 6.5 (with no component under 6.0) or equivalent.
 Please note that TOEFL results are not accepted by Durham University.

 Students who have successfully completed the Diploma are eligible to apply to continue to the BA (Hons) in Theology, Ministry and Mission programme.